aserto-dev/express-jwt-aserto/README.md

 - `authorizerServiceUrl`: URL of authorizer service (required)
 - `applicationName`: application name (required)
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
+- `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
+The authorizer will crack open the JWT and use that as the identity context.
+Defaults to `true`.
+- `identityHeader`: the name of the header from which to extract the `identity` field to pass into the accessMap call.
+This only happens if `useAuthorizationHeader` is false.
+Defaults to 'identity'.
 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.
 - `endpointPath`: access map endpoint path, defaults to `/__accessmap`.

+### jwtAuthz

+- `authorizerServiceUrl`: URL of authorizer service (required)
+- `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
+The authorizer will crack open the JWT and use that as the identity context.
+Defaults to `true`.
+- `identityHeader`: the name of the header from which to extract the `identity` field to pass into the accessMap call.
+This only happens if `useAuthorizationHeader` is false.
+Defaults to 'identity'.
+- `customUserKey`: The property name to check for the subject key.
+By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
+Defaults to `user`.
+- `customSubjectKey`: The property name to check for the subject.
+By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
+Defaults to `sub`.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Author